Skip to content

 Thermal Comfort

-Indices like PET (Physiological Equivalent Temperature) and UTCI (Universal Thermal Climate Index) quantify how comfortable outdoor spaces are.
+Indices such as PET and UTCI quantify how comfortable outdoor spaces are for people.

 CFD Simulation Meets the Regulation